 As a homeowner, it is best to purchase pre-mixed joint compound in buckets.
 This type of wet mud makes your project go faster and smoother.

-But as a contractor or any professional who finishes drywall with regularity, it will likely be worthwhile to purchase a mud mixer along with dry joint compound.
+But as a contractor or any professional who finishes drywall with regularity, it will likely be worthwhile to purchase a mud mixer along with the dry joint compound.